 As 2018 comes to a close, it’s time to make predictions to where Float believes the eLearning industry (including microlearning and mobile learning) is going in 2019.
 Float have seen this industry evolve since our founding.
 We are very excited to see where this form of learning is heading.
-These eLearning methods will only continue to evolve, and it’s important to keep an eye on the future of learning.
+These eLearning methods will only continue to change, and it’s essential to keep an eye on the future of learning.

 Increased Usage of Virtual and Augmented Reality

 Virtual and augmented reality are used often in entertainment via films and high-end video games, but with the increased affordability with this technology, a new form of learning is emerging.
 As VR has continued to grow in popularity, it has been used in training for safety-related training procedures and many other innovative examples.
-With events such as Realities360, it’s clear that companies and organizations see AR and VR as important learning solutions and experiences.
-It has seen big investments in learning for children and people with special needs or learning disabilities.
+With events such as Realities360, it’s clear that companies and organizations see AR and VR as essential learning solutions and experiences.
+It has seen significant investments in learning for children and people with special needs or learning disabilities.

 Mira, one of Float’s partners, is a company leading the way to more affordable AR solutions.
 They offer hands-free smart glass product which leverages mobile devices you already have – the smartphone.
 They have used this hands-free solution in a variety of industries.
 These industries include telecommunications, mining, construction, medical technologies, aerospace and defense, property management, and manufacturing.

-Their solution offers interesting use cases, for example, remote help, remote desktop, camera, scanner, work instructions, task list, and more.
+Their solution offers compelling use cases, for example, remote help, remote desktop, camera, scanner, work instructions, task list, and more.
 It’s exciting and affordable.
 We’re liking the SDK so far and have hope for where this platform may go.